Basic Requirements for Major

 requirement.
 With approval of the department, up to nine advanced elective credits

 may be earned in appropriate courses in other departments.

-2. A comprehensive examination, oral and written, to be taken in February of the senior
+2. A comprehensive examination, oral and written, to be taken in January or February

 the courses of the major program designated by the Chair.
 The examination covers substantial